champ-sk/Hello/README.md

-# I am from cse branch at iiitv
+# I am doing btech in cse from iiitv